Santa Clarita and Northern Los Angeles County Area

 Related pages:

 On 5-11-2005 I visited Butterbredt Peak near Jawbone Canyon in Kern County.
 This is the type location for this swallowtail and I hoped to find some early stages for rearing.
 After an exhaustive search, I was only able to locate 2 eggs.
 It was still too early in the season so I was probably lucky to find any at all.
-I was unsure if they were indra or P. polyxenes coloro, but I took them home to see what become of them.
+I was unsure if they were indra or P. polyxenes coloro, but I took them home to see what would become of them.
 The image below shows one very fresh egg (light cream colored, on the left), and another (on the right) orange-banded egg, which is about 50% mature.

-On 6-5-2005, the two larvae had progessed well, but were looking suspiciously like P. p. coloro early stages.
+On 6-5-2005, the two larvae had progressed well, but were looking suspiciously like P. p. coloro early stages.
 The image below shows a mature 4th instar larvae preparing to molt.
 A careful examination of the photo reveals a slight hint of the black and white bands through the partially transparent 4th instar skin, which is typical of 5th instar larvae.
 I had my hopes up...

-The next day I was happy to find a freshly molted 5th instar indra larva.
+The next day I was happy to find a freshly molted 5th instar Indra larva.
 6-6-2005 The middle image shows both the 5th and 4th instars together.

 On 6-11-2005, I visited Butterbredt Peak again, in hopes of finding some more examples of field-matured larvae.
 After another exhaustive 4+ hour search, I had found a total of 10 larvae; two 3rd instars, one 4th instar, and seven 5th instars, from just molted to nearly mature.
-Images of what I found below.
+Images of what I found are below.

 A 3rd instar larva with exceptionally light coloration (2 left images), compared to other indra larva.
 It is also lighter than the other 3rd instar larva found nearby (right 2 images).